Building Stakeholder Relationships

 In a world of remote working, we need to strive to meet as close to in person as often as possible to build the best relationships.

 F2F communications are more effective than written correspondence.
 In addition, F2F interactions allow you to learn your stakeholders tone, facial expressions and body language.

 Professor Mehrabian of UCLA and founder of the “7%-38%-55% rule” that states up to 93% of communication effectiveness is determined by nonverbal tones (38%), body language/gestures (55%) and actual words only 7%.

-If you can’t meet F2F, use virtual tools such as WebEx and skype to enable video conferencing to bridge the gap.
-An initial F2F meeting lays the ground work to build trust and respect as well as helps to facilitate communications for future emails, meetings and phone calls.
+Using virtual tools such as WebEx and skype to enable video conferencing allows us to bridge the gap while working apart.
+An initial F2F meeting, even if over the internet, lays the ground work to build trust and respect as well as helps to facilitate communications for future emails, meetings and phone calls.